 An alternative method is to take a language exam at UCLA.
 If the instructor in one of UCLA’s language departments certifies comprehension at the second year level, this satisfies the requirement.

-If research methodology is more useful to you than a foreign language, the requirement can be met by taking three quantitative methods courses at the PS 200A level or above, not counting PS 200CL.
-Typically, students satisfy the research methodology requirement with PS 200A, 200C and 200D.
+If research methodology is more useful to you than a foreign language, the requirement can be met by taking three quantitative methods courses at the PS 200A level or above.
+Typically, students satisfy the research methodology requirement with PS 200A, 200B and 200C.
 All courses must be graded.

 The foreign language (or research methodology) requirement should be passed before you take your oral Ph.D. exam.
 It must be passed before you will be advanced to candidacy and no later than your 15th quarter in the program.